Though not at well-known as other Brazilians, like Sepultura and Sarcófago, Vulcano was one of the

 thing you notice is the possessed fury of Angel's vocal delivery.
 The grammar isn't perfect, but the message is clear.

 Demons are called

 To serve the evil"

-murdering all life.
+and murdering all life.
 Near the middle of the song, a blood-curdling scream flows, seamlessly, into a piercing lead solo.
-The

-song then slows down a bit, going into a mid-paced thrash riff.
-The song ends with a killer solo that is far better than one
+The song then slows down a bit, going into a mid-paced thrash riff.
+The song ends with a killer solo that is far better than

 "Spirits of Evil" begins with tremolo riffs and blasting drums.
 After a few moments,